marcprux/universal/README.md

 ### Curio Build Integration

-You can automaticvally generate `Codable` swift structs from your JSON schema files at build time, which is useful when you are frequently changing you schema and need to have an up-to-date serialization-compatable represenation in swift.
+You can automatically generate `Codable` swift structs from your JSON schema files at build time, which is useful when you are frequently changing you schema and need to have an up-to-date serialization-compatable represenation in swift.

 Steps: